-Working for the British Council offers you a unique opportunity to gain experience and develop skills in modern, rapidly changing organisation with worldwide influence and impact.
+Working for the British Council offers you a unique opportunity to gain experience and develop skills in a modern, rapidly changing organisation with worldwide influence and impact.
 Jobs with the British Council offer scope for versatility, initiative and creativity in a stimulating and supportive environment.

 What are the longer-term career prospects?

 You will be encouraged to manage your own career.
 Most vacant jobs are initially advertised internally and all staff are eligible to apply.
 Whatever your area and level of work, a job in the British Council is a unique opportunity to develop highly transferable skills which will serve you well even if you aim to move out of the organisation in due course.

 Our terms and conditions of service

 Successful candidates are offered appointment on indefinite contract.
 The duration of contract is determined by the nature of the job to be filled.
 All offers of appointment are subject to satisfactory references and medical clearance.

 Our staff work a five-day week of forty hours (including lunch break).